 This Code of Ethics sets forth principles of conduct to be followed by all members of The Rocky Mountain Biewer Club.
 Each member is charged with the responsibility to uphold, promote and practice the principles set forth in this Code of Ethics with the primary focus being the welfare, improvement and advancement of the Biewer Terrier breed.

-Each member of The Rocky Mountain Biewer Terrier Club will consider the welfare of the individual dog and the breed when owing, breeding, exhibiting or selling Biewer Terriers, and will refrain from activities which are contrary to the best interests of the breed and the Club.
+Each member of The Rocky Mountain Biewer Terrier Club will consider the welfare of the individual dog and the breed when owning, breeding, exhibiting or selling Biewer Terriers, and will refrain from activities that are contrary to the best interests of the breed and the Club.

 Every Biewer Terrier will be provided clean living quarters, appropriate professional veterinary care, proper nutrition, and regular grooming.

-Gossip, hearsay, and innuendo regarding another member or their dogs are strongly discouraged.
+Gossip, hearsay, and innuendo regarding another member or their dogs is strongly discouraged.
 All advertising will be factual and not misleading in any way.

 Responsibilities of breeders:

 Every breeding will be planned with the intention of improving the breed.
 Only Biewer Terriers that are physically and temperamentally sound and free of serious defects or disqualifying faults will be used for breeding.
 Appropriate documentation regarding the results of any health testing will be made available when requested, or honestly disclose that such testing has not been done.

 Breeders have the responsibility to avoid any conditions or exaggerations that are detrimental to the health, welfare, essence and soundness of the breed, and must take responsibility to see that these are not perpetuated.
 Maintaining a rich and diverse gene pool is critical to the long-term health of the Biewer breed and it is every breeders’ responsibility to place the highest priority on health when making breeding decisions.